 Module Convenor: Dr Brendan O'Duffy

-The political map of contemporary Europe is changing rapidly and fundamentally, as the traditional boundaries between East and West and between domestic and international governance break down.
-This course aims to introduce the continent's politics - one rooted in a comparative rather than a country-by-country approach.
+Description: The political map of contemporary Europe is changing rapidly and fundamentally, as the traditional boundaries between East and West and between domestic and international governance break down.
+This course aims to provide a pan-European introduction to the continent's politics - one rooted in a comparative rather than a country-by-country approach.
 After establishing ontological and epistemological foundations in comparative political science and setting the historical and socio-economic context, the module focuses on comparative analysis of institutions (the nation-state, government and policy-making, legislatures, executives, parties, party systems and electoral systems.

 Item 2: 50% Take-home exam (1000 words) (1 hours)